open-telemetry/opentelemetry.io/content/en/blog/2024/getting-started-with-otelsql/index.md

 ```

 This `main` function is pretty straightforward.
 It initializes a connection with
-the `otel-collector` service, which will be used by the tracer provider and the
+the `otel-collector` service, which is used by the tracer provider and the
 meter provider.
 Then, it configures the tracer provider and meter provider with
 the `connection` and a shutdown method, which ensures the telemetry data can be
 pushed to the `otel-collector` service correctly before exiting the application.